God in Human Form

 - In The Gamers Alliance, gods can end up in human form whenever they possess a willing mortal host.
 Although possessing a mortal makes the gods unable to use their full powers, it also prevents them from being permanently killed off (if the host dies, the god's essence can simply leave the body and return to the High Plane unharmed).

-- The Avatar: The Last Airbender franchise centers around this: The World Spirit continually incarnates into human form (the namesake Avatar) in order to understand mortal life better and therefore appreciate what it is there to protect.
-See also the Moon and Ocean Spirits, Tui and La respectively, from the same series — except their physical form is a pair of koi fish.
+- The Avatar: The Last Airbender includes the Moon and Ocean Spirits, Tui and La respectively, except their physical form is a pair of koi fish.

 - The Sequel Series, The Legend of Korra expands on this further: the Avatar Spirit's name is Raava, the spirit of light who decided to be eternally bound to a human host in order to bring peace to both human and spirit worlds.
 The cycle of reincarnation also makes Raava stronger with each rebirth, as when the previous Avatar dies, his/her power is added to the Avatar Spirit, most clearly seen when each Avatar is in the Avatar State.